antidipyramid/stocks/README.md

 * BeautifulSoup and Pandas to scrape and parse the data
 * DjangoREST to implement the API
 * D3.js to create the visualizations
+* Webpack to bundle modules that Django serves to the browser
-* Bootstrap to handle the front-end styling
+* React and Bootstrap to handle the front-end state and styling

 ## How It Works
 1. The scraper is implemented as a custom `django-admin` command.
 The Python script scrapes the public disclosures site and then cleans up the raw data.